Canadian women's ice hockey history: Vancouver Amazons

 international women's hockey competition.
 At the Banff tournament in 1922, Elizabeth Hinds, became the first woman from British Columbia to score a hat trick in a game Phebe Senkler was captain of the Amazons and her sister Norah played on defence.
 The forwards were Kathleen Carson and Nan Griffith, while the goaltender was Amelia Voitkevic.
 The bench featured Lorraine Cannon and Mayme Leahy.

 The Amazons qualified for the 1922 final and played the Calgary Regents.
 In the third period, the Amazons were down 1–0, and Kathleen Carson tied the game.
 Carson would score the game-winning goal in overtime and were awarded the Alpine Cup.

+Ottawa Alerts

+The Alerts began play in 1915, taking advantage of the downturn in men's hockey due to the First World War.
+The team became popular, drawing thousands of fans.
+In 1917, the team travelled to Pittsburgh and defeated the Polar Milk Maids in a three-game "world series".
+In 1922, they joined the Ladies Ontario Hockey Association and won the Association's first championship title in 1923.